 A: Not exactly.
 Texas does not have a separate state register, but properties may be designated as a Recorded Texas Historic Landmark (RTHL), State Antiquities Landmark (SAL), or Historic Texas Cemetery (HTC).
 Though not technically a “register,” properties with these designations represent Texas’ most significant historic properties worthy of preservation.

 A: No. Local and/or state designation is not a pre-requisite for listing in the National Register.

 A: Proposals are received by our staff on a continual basis.
 Typically proposals require at least a round or two of revisions, and our staff will work closely with you to make the necessary changes.
 We schedule proposals for review by the State Board of Review only after our staff has approved a final draft.

 Final drafts must be received by the THC at least 45 days (75 days for properties in Certified Local Government communities) in advance of the meeting date in order to comply with legal notification requirements.
 The State Board of Review meets at least three times annually (usually late spring, late summer, and late fall).
-Contact THC staff for precise cut-off dates, which will vary from year to year.
+SBR Meeting Dates and Deadlines are always posted at the bottom of the THC's National Register home page.